 The plot on how they make use of the Time Machine has been kept simple and believable, for Elango & Pulivetti it’s not about taking over the world, they are simply not capable of thinking that big, but it’s about leading a comfortable life.
 When they travel to pre-independence Madras, the hues get restricted to black ‘n’ white, a nice touch to the storytelling.
 In every time travel film whether it’s Back to the Future or The Time Traveller’s Wife, it’s a given that the Protagonist encounters his past or future self, in this film too there are such encounters, but they have been scripted to be uncomplicated and brief.

 Vishnu, Karunakaran, Mia George, Jayaprakash, Sai Ravi and T.M.Karthik are perfect casting for the roles they play.
 Kudos to Vishnu & Karunakaran for a fine performance, Mia George fits well the rich girl lover character, the chemistry between Vishnu & Mia George is palpable too.

-In a SCI-FI movie it’s easy to stray from logic, get carried away by graphics, convolute the plot, but Ravikumar does’t take the audience for granted in any scene.
+In a SCI-FI movie, it’s easy to stray from logic, get carried away by graphics, convolute the plot, but Ravikumar doesn’t take the audience for granted in any scene.
 From the first scene, the humour sustains itself as a background music, never straying far into slapstick type.
-Throughout the film the writer has worked hard in every scene for the plot to reach the audience and earn their appreciation.
+Throughout the film, the writer has worked hard in every scene for the plot to reach the audience and earn their appreciation.
 Overall, Indru Netru Naalai is a fantastic movie that’s sure to entertain all its viewers.
-It’s a must watch of this summer.
+It’s a must watch this summer.